echristhuraj/CubeSatDetumblingSimulator/README.md

 ![cubesat_detumbling_simulator_gui](https://user-images.githubusercontent.com/85334364/121489877-5cd38280-c989-11eb-8aa6-63696955615f.gif)

 While the simulation is running, calculation can be paused/continued by toggling the pause/play button under the simulation progress bar.
 Once the simulation finishes, a summary of run details will be outputted in the MATLAB Command Window.
+The user is free to edit the code however they would like to customize/personalize their simulation output.

 ### Tips